geopaparazzi/libjsqlite-spatialite-android/README.md

 * original archiv should be stored in `archive`
    * sample: a new version of proj4 will soon come out
       * possibly called `proj-4.9.0.tar.gz` --> store in `archive`
-         * unpack archive into `libjsqlite-spatialite-android/spatialite-android-library/jni`
+         * unpack archiv into `libjsqlite-spatialite-android/spatialite-android-library/jni`
              * run:
                 * `./configure --build=x86_64-pc-linux-gnu --host=arm-linux-eabi`
                    * inside the new directory `proj-4.9.0`